 (Bloomberg) -- For decades, the mortgage giants Fannie Mae and Freddie Mac were the fat and happy foundation of the U.S. housing market.
 By buying and packaging home loans into bonds and absorbing much of their risk, they made it easier for homebuyers to get mortgages, and to get them on easier terms than are available in most countries.
 Created by the government and then spun off as shareholder-owned corporations, Fannie and Freddie churned out steady profits, as investors treated their debt as virtually risk-free.
 It was the best of both worlds — until the housing market melted down in 2008.
 The government's bailout of Fannie and Freddie cost $187.5 billion.
 Fannie and Freddie have more recently become hugely profitable, and the housing market is more dependent on them than ever.
-But their days as wards of the state may be coming to an end.

 Congress created the Federal National Mortgage Association in 1938 as a government agency with a mission of reviving the mortgage market after its collapse in the Great Depression.
 Traditionally, banks that made mortgages held on to them.
 By buying mortgages from lenders, Fannie Mae, as it became known, freed up money that the banks could use to make more loans.
 After World War II, that process helped fuel a housing boom and made 30-year fixed-rate mortgages the American norm — in most other countries mortgages have shorter terms or adjustable rates.
 In 1968, Congress converted Fannie into a for-profit, shareholder-owned company, in part to ease a debt burden fueled by spending on the Vietnam War.
 Freddie Mac, the Federal Home Loan Mortgage Corporation, was created as a federally-chartered corporation in 1970 to give Fannie Mae some competition.
 It was turned into a publicly traded company in 1989.
 The companies helped the market for mortgage-backed securities grow by guaranteeing the payments of bonds it sold — bonds that many investors treated as nearly as safe as those of the U.S. Treasury, because of what was seen as an implicit government guarantee.
 That meant the companies could borrow more cheaply than other lenders.
 Some conservative economists say their collapse was caused by Congressional requirements to back lending in poor areas.
 But most studies have pointed to their small capital reserves and decision to expand their investments in loans packaged by Wall Street during the housing boom, including subprime bonds.
 Fannie and Freddie now stand behind about half of new U.S. mortgages, compared with about a third in 2005.